 The Global Undergraduate Exchange Program (Global UGRAD) is a program of the Bureau of Educational and Cultural Affairs of the U.S. Department of State.
 The Global UGRAD program provides opportunities for undergraduate students to spend two semester of full-time non-degree study at an accredited university in the United States.
 Students must have at least one term remaining at their home institutions upon completion of the program.
 Participants are selected through an open, merit-based competition.
-Applications are accepted in all fields of study.
-Applicants in medicine, nursing, dentistry, veterinary medicine, pharmacology or other clinical fields of study should be aware that direct patient care, including animal care, is not permitted, and therefore academic coursework and/or program activities at participating U.S. institutions may be limited.
+Applications are accepted in all fields of study, but applicants in medicine, nursing, dentistry, veterinary medicine, pharmacology or other clinical fields of study should be aware that direct patient care, including animal care, is not permitted, and therefore academic coursework and/or program activities at participating U.S. institutions may be limited.

 |Note: The Global UGRAD Program is a non-degree program and does not assist with credit transfers between participants’ host and home institutions.
 Any credit transfers are the sole responsibility of the participants.|